-MCL = Maximum Contaminant Level (The highest level that is allowed in drinking water.
-The MCL is set as close to the MCLG as feasible using the best available treatment technology.)
+MCL = Maximum Contaminant Level The highest level allowed in drinking water.
+The MCL is set as close to the MCLG as feasible using the best available technology.

-MCLG = Maximum Contaminant Level Goal (The level of a contaminant risk to health.
-MCLGs allow for a margin of safety.)

-in drinking water below which there is no known or expected

-AL = Action Level (The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.)
+MCLG = Maximum Contaminant Level Goal The level of a contaminant in drinking water below which there is no known or expected risk to health. | AL = Action Level The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.)